DuyguKeskek/mirca.github.io/_posts/2016-06-26-gsoc-astropy-coding-period-week-three-and-four.md

 <p style='text-align: justify;'>
 I also submitted a <a href="https://github.com/mirca/ze-gsoc16-photutils/pull/3">PR to my own branch</a> as a proposal to an interface of class which will encapsulate the whole
-PSF photometry process and it will still provide to users the flexibility to either change or include their own functinalities into it.
+PSF photometry process and it will still provide to users the flexibility to either change or include their own functionalities into it.
 For instance, suppose that an user has a better algorithm to detect stars, then one would just write it as a StarFinder subclass and then pass it to the PSFPhotometry object.
 Simple, but not simpler :)
 </p>

 <p style='text-align: justify;'>
-Also, thanks to Brigitta, I managed to rebase a branch which adds uncerantity computation to the current sequential psf photometry in photutils.
+Also, thanks to Brigitta, I managed to rebase a branch which adds uncertainty computation to the current sequential psf photometry in photutils.
 </p>

 <p style='text-align: justify;'>